DaVinci Resolve 19 on Fedora 41 (NVIDIA GPU)

 5. Remove vendored libglib

-For some reason, the libglib-2.0 vendored into the DaVinci Resolve installation doesn't work on Fedora 38.
-Kudos to Artur Flinta (check the comments down below) for commenting about it.
+For some reason, libs like libglib-2.0 vendored into the DaVinci Resolve installation doesn't work on Fedora 41.
+Kudos to Artur Flinta (check the comments down below) for commenting about it and PhatLe from the Blackmagic Forum.

-So, rename the libglib-2.0.* files instead of deleting them.
+So, let's move those lib files to a backup directory instead of deleting them.
 This way you can later revert it in the future, if needed:

 # Become root